pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

    1. Choose any outfit in the outfit list in order to enable preset selection.
    1. Choose your preferred body preset.
 I personally use `Horoscope-3BA-CBBE-Pisces` for example.
    1. Click Batch Build.
 Right click on the list and choose Select All.
 Click Build.
    1. It will pop up a new window to choose between conflicting items.
-Ignore the choices and just click Build.
+Enter CT77, (Physics), hdt, realistic, xtra, covering in the filter in turn to choose those over other choices.
 1. Choose `(Pumpkin) - TEWOBA - CBBE`, `CBBE 3BA ACE (Physics)`, `CBBE 3BA WACCF (Im Physics)`, `TAWOBA Remastered` in the group selection bar.
    1. Click Batch Build.
 Right click on the list and choose Select All.
 Click Build.
 There should be no conflict.
 1. Choose `(Pumpkin) - TEWOBA - CBBE 3BA`, `CT77 Remodeled - All`, `TAWOBA Remastered [3BA]` in the group selection bar.